ashwinkrishna979/CustomerManagementSystem/README.md

     docker-compose up --build
     ```

-    This will build and run the containers for the Blazor frontend, ASP.NET API backend, and PostgreSQL database.
+    This will build and run the containers for the web application server, and PostgreSQL database.

 3. **Access the Application**: